The All Time Warmest Barefoot Winter Boots for Snow

 Steger Mukluks are hands down the warmest almost-barefoot snow boots I’ve ever put my feet into.
 The insole and body of the boots are lined with 9mm thick felted wool that is moisture wicking and built for extreme temps.
 The outsole is rubber and surprisingly grippy on ice and show.
 The exterior is high quality moose hide (both soft and super durable).
 This boot beats out all the others for both warmth and traction, and yet they are still flexible.

 None of the Steger models come waterproof, so I also bought their waterproof spray and treated my boots before wearing them.
 It has worked great for me, whenever my boots get wet the water beads up and rolls off the leather instead of soaking in.
-I reapply it each fall and they look almost brand new even after three winters!
+I reapply it each fall and they look almost brand new even after four winters!
 And I hear repeatedly from readers who have owned Stegers for 5, 10, even 20 years and they are still going strong.

-To be as close to a barefoot winter boot as possible, use them with the felted wool insole instead of the supportive insole (boots ship with both).
+To be as close to a barefoot winter boot (and as warm) as possible, use them with the felted wool insole instead of the supportive insole (boots ship with both).
 And if you have low volume feet like me you might even want to order an extra felt insole and layer both inside the shoe.

 Sizing & Fit Type